 Up ’til now, you have made turns that were probably at most 180 degrees.
 With Ground Spins 360, you continue turning until you have turned completed 360 degrees and keep onboarding in the same direction.

 It is actually the same as any regular toe-sided or heel-sided turn.
 You just need to keep on turning and as your board turns uphill it will stall at a certain point.
 At that moment you will need to switch edges and keep on turning until you are completely turned around.
 As your skills improve you can make ground spins at higher speeds and while riding fakie.
 Try to master spinning both frontside and backside.

 A wheelie is riding with one tip of your board facing up, loose from the surface.
 Building up the power and technique to lift either your Snowboard’s Nose or Tail will prepare you for more advanced Tricks.

-Tail wheelies with your nose up on the air are easiest to learn for most snowboarders.
-On a gentle slope, try to lean backwards and lift your front foot.
+Tail wheelies with your nose up on the air are the easiest to learn for most snowboarders.
+On a gentle slope, try to lean backward and lift your front foot.
 As you practice you will notice how you are able to pull your nose up higher and keep it from the surface for a longer time.
 Once you have learned Tail Wheelies you can try to perform them switch stance on your tip.